-A majority of the project parcel is zoned R-1/S-93 (One-family Residential/10,000 sq. ft. lot min.); with the exception of approximately 9,500 sq. ft. which was detached from the Town of Atherton and currently has no zoning designation.
+A majority of the project parcel is zoned R-1/S-93 (One-family Residential/S-93 Combining District); with the exception of approximately 9,500 sq. ft. which was detached from the Town of Atherton and currently has no zoning designation.
 The proposed Zoning Map Amendment will zone the 9,500 sq. ft. portion of the parcel to be consistent with the existing R-1/S-93 zoning designation for the rest of the parcel and surrounding unincorporated area.